helm/charts/stable/openvpn/README.md

 ### Certificates

-New certificates are generated with each depeoyment, if *keystoreSecret* is not defined.
+New certificates are generated with each deployment, if *keystoreSecret* is not defined.
 If persistence is enabled certificate data will be persisted across pod restarts.
 Otherwise new client certs will be needed after each deployment or pod restart.